Yale-LILY/SummerTime/README.md

 ```

 ### Loading a custom dataset
-You can use load custom data using the `CustomDataset` class that puts the data in the SummerTime dataset Class
+You can usecustom data using the `CustomDataset` class that loads the data in the SummerTime dataset Class
 ```python
 from dataset import CustomDataset